Your RLS is on. We still read your data.

 Install the app and open it.
 No account, no setup wizard — you land straight in Mission Control.

-Add a project & keys
+Add your projects & keys

 Check the vitals